terraform-ibm-modules/terraform-ibm-cos/examples/advanced/README.md

 # Advanced example

-An advanced example which demonstrates creating BYOK KMS encrypted buckets with activity tracking, monitoring and CBR rules enabled.
+This example creates buckets that are encrypted with your own keys (BYOK).
+The buckets include activity tracking, monitoring, and context-based restriction (CBR) rules.

 Resources provisioned by this example:
 - A new resource group, if existing one is not passed in.